-This course reflects on the student's journey through the Practical Nursing Program, prepares the student for licensure, and mentors the student on transition to practice.
-The Concept-Based Framework is reviewed, along with the fundamental QSEN Core Competencies with special emphasis on Quality Improvement, Professionalism, and Leadership.
-Students will delve into the knowledge, skills, and attitudes needed to successfully complete the NCLEX-PN and safely transition to a beginning Graduate Practical Nurse role.
-Prerequisite: Practical Nursing III
+This course reflects on the student's journey through the Practical Nursing Program, prepares the student for licensure, and guides the student on transition to practice.
+The concept-based framework is reviewed, along with the fundamental QSEN Core Competencies.
+Students will delve into the knowledge, skills, and attitudes needed to successfully complete the licensure exam and safely transition to a beginning graduate practical nurse role.